 - Offer mentorships, school, or online training courses for advancement opportunities

 - Visit schools and career counselors to offer hands-on internships/ training that can lead to employment.

 Having the reputation of being a good boss and having a company that cares about its workers is a huge benefit.
-Listen to what your staff has to say and let them know their opinions count.
-Having your manager or staff member present during the interview process can help with making the right decision in the hiring process.
+Listen to what your staff says and let them know their opinions count.
+Having your manager or staff member present during the interview can help make the right decision in the hiring process.

 Download and print a copy of this article –Employee Retention Strategies to Keep Staff and Hiring People that will Stay